 When I got the email from Thoughts From Alice asking if I’d like to participate in the Holiday Thrift Store Challenge, I didn’t have to think twice.
 Yes!
-And yes again!
-Okay, how ’bout yes a third time.
-I was super jazzed to participate with the list of fabulous bloggers she had put together.
-And completely honored.
-But, could I keep up?
-I mean, I am the (self proclaimed) thrifting queen in my own little world.
+And yes again…wait, I guess that is twice.
+Anyhoo, I was super jazzed to participate.
+I am the (self-proclaimed) thrifting queen in my own little world.
 Well, kinda.
 I’m the flea market slash antiquing queen in my own little world, but thrift stores are a bit out of my element.
 I hadn’t been to one in a long time.
 You really have to know what you’re doing and have good eyes when it comes to thrift store gems.
 Diamonds in the rough I guess you’d call them.

 So what’s this “challenge” shtuff that am I chattering about?
 Well, Alice asked us to venture out to our local thrift store and procure

 something anything for under $25 to use as holiday decor in a creative way.
 We could give these items a complete makeover or use it/them in a creative vignette.
 She wanted us to see beyond the surface of what someone discarded or no longer needed and think outside the box.
 She wanted us to show you, our readers, how to save money on holiday decor by using a little creativity.
 Well, Alice!
 Challenge accepted!